 - The child’s preference

-North Carolina family law does not give preference to one gender over the other, and unwed fathers may be eligible for visitation rights.
+North Carolina family law does not give preference to one gender over the other in child custody decisions, and unwed fathers may be eligible for visitation rights.

-We can help you to obtain sole physical / legal custody or joint physical / legal custody of the child.
+We can help you to seek sole physical / legal custody or joint physical / legal custody of your child.
 If you are denied physical custody, we can work to secure visitation rights that will allow you to have quality parenting time with your child and allow your relationship to thrive.

 We Can Assist with a Child Custody Modification